Graphmasters/nunav-navigation-sdk-example/android/README.md

    * POST_NOTIFICATIONS

 ## Request an API Key
-If you wish to request an API key to use the navigation SDK, please contact us via [Mail](mailto:support@graphmasters.net).
+If you wish to request an API key to use the navigation SDK, please contact our [Support](https://nunav.net/lp/sdk).
 We will be happy to provide you with further information on obtaining an API key.

 ## Dependencies of NUNAV SDK
 The sdk depends currently on the following dependencies: